horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 Without going into technicals, it's enough to know that these devices are widely considered as ones with the highest level of security.
 The security considerations are built around the idea of making the physical extraction of the private keys impossible, even if the attacker has your wallet device in physical possession.

 From usability point of view hardware wallets are somewhat more difficult to use.
-It's not difficult for someone familiar with ins and outs of cryptocurrencies but definitely not as easy for those new to the field.
+It's not difficult for someone familiar with ins and outs of cryptocurrencies but definitely not as easy for the newcomers.

-Generally speaking, for someone with a large amount of crypto assets ( > $ 50,000) it would be advisable to use the hardware wallet.
+Generally speaking, for someone with a large amount of crypto assets it would be advisable to use the hardware wallet.
 Or at the very least start exploring these wallets with the intent to move a chunk of their assets to a hardware wallet in the future.

 Two well-known hardware wallet providers are: